Greginkansas/-openhab-openhab1wiki/Garadget-Binding.md

 ## Introduction

 The [Garadget](http://garadget.com) is cloud-based device that "futurizes" your existing garage door opener, letting you open and close your garage door from anywhere, including via openHAB with this binding.
-Remote access is made possible with the Particle REST API.
+Remote access is made possible with the [particle.io](https://www.particle.io/) REST API.

 ![garadget](https://watou.github.io/images/garadget-1.png)